 6. She collected ration coupons for her wedding dress.

-7. A 68-year-old slice of the Queen’s wedding cake sold for £500 at auction, 68 years after the couple got married.
-The fruit cake was wrapped in its original baking parchment and still edible thanks to its high alcohol content.
+7. A 68-year-old slice of the Queen’s wedding cake sold for £500 at auction, nearly seven decades after Her Majesty's marriage to Prince Philip.
+The wedding fruit cake was wrapped in its original baking parchment and still edible thanks to its high alcohol content.